Subscribe to blog updates via email »

 Surround & conquer Shakespeare

 Here’s a very simple example: Let’s say you want to read a Shakespeare play, but you can’t keep track of what everyone is saying in that language that doth make one scratch one’s head.
-Do this:
+Do this:- Watch the movie.

 - Read the Wikipedia page.